 - Accreditation details

-- Sure Start Children’s Centres are places where children under 5 years old and their families can receive seamless holistic integrated services and information, and where they can access help from multi-disciplinary teams of professionals.
+- Suffolk County Council Children’s Centres are places where children under 5 years old and their families can receive seamless holistic integrated services and information, and where they can access help from multi-disciplinary teams of professionals

-Please see the link to the above website for more details, guidance and assistance.
-Links up with health services, schools, training and employment services and other organisations to provide a wide range of services.
-Services: Early learning and childcare.
-Effective links with Jobcentre Plus.
+Please see the link above to the website for more details, guidance and assistance.
+The Centre Links up with health services, schools, training and employment services and other organisations to provide a wide range of services.
+Our service includes; Groups such as Infant Massage, Stay & Play, Baby Cafe and a sensory session.
+Early learning and childcare.
+Effective links with Jobcentre Plus and the Citizens Advice Bureau.
 Base for childminder network.
-Child and family health services.
+Child and family health services including weigh, stay & play clinics.
 Support for children and parents with special needs.
 Family support and parental outreach services.
-Free group sessions including Infant Massage, Tiny Tots, Stay and Play, Young Parents Group and a Childminding Support Group.
-Also free drop in during Centre opening times.

 - View the latest Ofsted Inspection Report